Rick-Kirkham/Outlook-Add-in-Microsoft-Graph-ASPNET/README.md

     ![Form with text boxes for user's email and password](images/CredentialsPrompt.JPG)

->!NOTE: The browser will open to the login page for Office on the web.
+    >NOTE: The browser will open to the login page for Office on the web.
 (So, if this is the first time you have run the add-in, you will enter the username and password twice.)

 The remaining steps depend on whether you are running the add-in in desktop Outlook or Outlook on the web.

-### Run the project with Outlook on the web
+### Run the solution with Outlook on the web

 1. Outlook for Web will open in a browser window.
 In Outlook, click **New** to create a new email message.
 2. Below the compose form is a tool bar with buttons for **Send**, **Discard**, and other utilities.
 If you are logged in with a Work or School account, the icon for the add-in is near the far right end of this tool bar, near to the right end of the window.
 If you are logged in with a Microsoft Account, the icon is on a drop down menu that opens when you click the **...** button on this tool bar.